 Again, this is a base model, and it’s pretty inexpensive.
 If you don’t plan on keeping this unit long term (some people only use them to recover from an injury, like you would use crutches), then it may be one to consider.

-If you are interested in more inversion table options, please check out my post, Best Inversion Tables for Back Pain.
+If you are interested in more inversion table options, please check out my post for more information.
 There are a lot more to choose from, and other models that include additional features.

 - PREMIUM-GRADE: Expertly constructed with heavy duty, 1-1/4" diameter tubular steel for exceptional strength and stability, this fully-braced, non-rocking inversion table is built to last with generous weight capacity up to 300 pounds.
 Stylish, foldable design features sleek black upholstery and a silver frame.
 Non-skid, non-marring composite feet prevents movement and protects floors.